 Even so, it is a reason – and so it’s worth mentioning.

-Babies can normally start self-soothing once they’re able to pull things to their mouth.
+Babies can normally start self-soothing once they’re able to pull things to their mouths.
 They’re usually going to first go for fingers or thumbs.
 This tends to happen at about 4 months of age.

 Can a Baby Self Soothe if Swaddled?